MuhammadMahad/pakistani-fashion-crawler-and-stable-diffusion-pipeline/README.md

 - vulnerable demographics such as children
 - non-clothing items such as fragnances, perfumes etc.

 Once all the data was crawled, we got json files from each website with the image urls and descriptions.
-These were all concatenated using some simple scripts into a single folder called 'json-files' which due to size constraints on Github is not shared here.
+These were all concatenated using some simple scripts into a single folder called 'json-files'.

 2. Dataset Creation